-The number of open Outdoor Heritage Fund grants per year has continued to increase over the last five years, with a sharp increase in FY21 due to COVID extensions.
-Grants last an average of 4.1 years.
+The number of open Outdoor Heritage Fund grants per year increased over the last 5 years, with a sharp increase in FY21 due in part to COVID extensions.
+Open grants maintained the same level from FY24 through FY25, still significantly higher than prior to FY23.